Julia Kapatelis

-Julia Kapatelis and her daughter Vanessa "Nessie" Kapatelis are fictional characters created by writer/artist George Pérez for the Wonder Woman ongoing series published by DC Comics.
-Debuting in 1987, the Kapatelises would serve as recurring supporting characters for Wonder Woman until the 2000s.
+Julia Kapatelis is a fictional character created by writer/artist George Pérez for the Wonder Woman ongoing series published by DC Comics.
+Debuting in 1987, Kapatelis served as a recurring supporting character for Wonder Woman until the 2000s.

 Fictional character biography

 Childhood

 Julia was born in Cefalonia, Greece to Greek Orthodox parents Agostos and Maria Deneiros in the 1930s.
 In June 1937, while still a toddler, Julia went sailing with her parents on the Ionian Sea but fell overboard due to a sudden storm.
 She was rescued from drowning by the goddess Thetis.
 Thetis would rescue mortal female children she deemed "special" and safely transport them to the shores of Themyscira's Island of Healing (male children were taken someplace else).
 Once on the island the Amazon's chief physician Epione would discover them and tend to their care.
 After this the child would be taken to the royal palace where one Amazon is selected as the child's "Guardian of Inspiration".
-The silver haired Amazon Pythia volunteered to bless baby Julia, granting her great wisdom and strength of spirit.
+The Amazon Pythia volunteered to bless baby Julia, granting her great wisdom and strength of spirit.
 According to Pythia, Julia was the last of hundreds of babies to experience this.
 This "blessing" in actuality was a subliminal suggestion for the child to teach peace and equality throughout their lives.
-This blessing can extend to descendants as well.
-This custom is called "Send Forth".
-Once this is done the child is considered an Amazon and spiritual daughter to the Amazon who blessed them.
+Once this is done, the child is considered an Amazon and spiritual daughter to the Amazon who blessed them.
 After a few days of recuperation and blessings the child is taken to the island shores again where she is taken back into the ocean and returned, again by Thetis who magically travels back in time to return the child to the exact point in time when the child first left her homeland.
-Because of this, Julia's parents believed baby Julia had disappeared under the stormy waters for only a few seconds before being pulled back into the boat.
+Because of this, Julia's parents believed baby Julia had disappeared under the water for only a few seconds before being pulled back into the boat.